 1 Goal Name Homeless Goals Goal Funds will be utilized to provide Administration, HMIS services, emergency shelter, rapid re-housing, homeless prevention Description and street outreach to eligible persons who are experiencing homelessness or at-risk of homelessness, as defined by the applicable program rule or act.
 Actual funding amounts will be determined based on applications for funding received, which are prioritized in part by the recommendation provided by the applicable CoC.
-The estimates for the funding amount per activity type and number of persons served are extrapolated from data collected over the prior three years, and reflect that the ESG CV funding is awarded specifically for Rapid Rehousing and Homeless Prevention which increases the amount of funding for those activities and reflect that assistance under ESG CARES and the annual allocation of ESG may be an increased amount per person due to the need for additional resources for coronavirus response.
+The estimates for the funding nount per activity type and number of persons served are extrapolated from data collected over the prior three years, quarterly CAPER reports for ESG CV, and also reflect that the ESG CV funding, is was initially awarded specifically for Rapid Rehousing and Homeless Prevention, which increases the amount of funding for those activities.
 Regardless of the CoC recommendations, TDHCA limits the amount of funding available for street outreach and emergency shelter to not more than 60% of the total ESG funding available for the regular allocation of 2019 ESG funds, but the ESG-CV funds are not limited by this cap and it will not be applied to this funding source.
 Likewise, funds for administration and HMIS are limited within the TDHCA allocation to ensure that the applicable regulatory or statutory caps for these expenditures are not exceeded.